asn6878/asn6878/README.md

 ##  😆 "It's nice to meet you!
 I'm SEONGYOON AHN"
 #### Department of Computer Engineering at Yeungnam University

-Developers who want to contribute to useful applications. 🏃<br/><br/>
+A developer who wants to contribute to useful applications. 🏃<br/><br/>

 ## 🛠 Tech I've used...